day8/re-frame/README.md

 Generally, when the user manipulates the GUI, the state of the application changes.
 In our case, that means the `app-db` will change.
-It **is** the state.
+After all, it **is** the state.
 And the DOM presented to the user is a function of that state.
 So that's the cycle.
 GUI events cause `app-db` change, which then causes a rerender, and the users sees something different.

-So handlers which look after events, are the part of the system which does `app-db` mutation.
+So handlers, which look after events, are the part of the system which does `app-db` mutation.
 You could almost imagine them as a "stored procedure" in a database.
 Almost.
 Stretching it?
 We do like our in-memory database analogies.